2026 MARGARET A. GANNON (MAG) LEGAL EDUCATION STIPEND

 2025 RECIPIENT

-Angelica Cesar (UC Berkeley School of Law)
+Angelica Cesar (UC Berkeley Law)

 RHODA AND JUDGE STUART HING SCHOLARSHIP